 Repeat for 6 rounds in total.

-For beginners, you should inhale and exhale to the equal amount of time or counts.
+For beginners, you should inhale and exhale for an equal amount of time or count.
 Progressively you can increase the duration to 1:2, that is, inhale count 4, exhale count 8.
-For the more advanced, then you should apply the 4-16-8 breathing technique, that is, inhale count 4, retain count 16 and exhale count 8.
+For the more advanced, then you should apply the 4-16-8 breathing technique, that is, inhale count 4, retain count 16, and exhale count 8.
 There is more benefit of the exercise on the retention and releasing stage as you are eliminating toxins.

 Good for anxiety and depression.
 Cover your ears with your thumbs and cover your eyes with the 3 fingers (just place the fingers on your ears and eyes, you don´t need to put any pressure), lift your tongue against the palate, breathe in and then do a humming sound to create a vibration to activate the brain.
 Repeat 6 times.